MochaMothMedia/Final-Inventory/readme.md

 ## Installation

+###### Prerequisites
+This project uses [Odin Inspector](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041), which I cannot redistribute.
+If you don't own Odin Inspector, I would highly recommend purchasing it otherwise you won't be able to serialize interface instances as members which completely breaks this solution.

+Grab [NSubstitute from NuGet](https://www.nuget.org/packages/NSubstitute).
+Extract the zip and grab `NSubstitute.dll` and add it to your project `Assets/Plugins` folder.

 ###### Package Manager
 In Unity's Package Manager, you can add the repo as a git package.
 I have been able to get this to work by using the `https` method, however you can't grab a specific version this way and will always be stuck using the latest release.
 In Github, select `Code > HTTPS` and click on the clip board.
 Back in Unity, open Package Manager and hit the plus button and select `Add package from git url`.
 Paste the link there and the package will be added automatically.

 ###### Manual Installation
 Unity's Package Manager seems to have issues with git repositories, however this can be added as a dependency to your Unity project manually.
-Please ensure Odin Inspector is in your project.
-If you don't own Odin Inspector, I would highly recommend purchasing it otherwise you won't be able to serialize interface instances as members which completely breaks this solution.

-Grab [NSubstitute from NuGet](https://www.nuget.org/packages/NSubstitute).
-Extract the zip and grab `NSubstitute.dll` and add it to your project `Assets/Plugins` folder.

 Next, you need to add a reference to this repo to your project's `Packages/manifest.json` file.